Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 Marshall Stats and Trends

-- In Marshall's 10 games this year, it has five wins against the spread.
+- Marshall has five wins against the spread in 10 games this season.

-- The Thundering Herd have been favored by 14.5 points or more three times this season and covered the spread in one of them.
+- This season, the Thundering Herd have just one ATS win in three games as a favorite of 14.5 points or more.

-- Marshall's games this year have hit the over on five of 10 set point totals (50%).
+- Marshall's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- Marshall is 3-2 against the spread and 4-1 overall in games when it records more than 30.3 points.
+- Marshall is 3-2 against the spread and 4-1 overall in games when it scores more than 30.3 points.

-- Marshall is 3-3 against the spread and 4-2 overall when the team amasses over 455.3 yards.

-- This year, the Thundering Herd have turned the ball over 21 times, nine more than the 49ers' takeaways (12).
+- The Thundering Herd have turned the ball over nine more times (21 total) than the 49ers have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.